muon-protocol/muon-node-js/README.md

 to run a dev network.

-Then run following command to run devnet. following command runs a network with 3 nodes and any 2 of 3 nodes can sign the request.
+Then run following command to run devnet.
+This command runs a network with 3 nodes and any 2 of 3 nodes can sign the request.

     npm run devnet-run -- -n=3

+This command allows you to run all three nodes simultaneously in a single terminal.
+Alternatively, you can run each node separately in a separate terminal using the following command:

+    env-cmd ./devnet/nodes/dev-node-1.env ts-node src/index.ts

+To run other nodes, simply change `dev-node-1.env` to the desired environment file.

+## Develop MUON app
+A Muon app refers to an oracle app that is deployed and runs on the Muon network to fetch and process data and generate an output that can be fed to a smart contract reliably.

+To learn more about how to build a Muon app, please refer to [this document](https://dev.muon.net/).

 ## Support
 Muon has an active and continuously expanding community.
 Discord serves as the primary communication channel for day-to-day interactions and addressing development-related inquiries.
 You can ask your development related questions in dev-help channel.